TosbackCgusBridge-Bot/CGUs-versions/Bloomingdales/Privacy Policy.md

 ****Information We Collect****

-We collect information from a variety of sources, including information provided by you, information we collect when you visit our website or stores, transaction information, and informationwe collect about you from third party sources.
+We collect information from a variety of sources, including information provided by you, information we collect when you visit our website or stores, transaction information, and information we collect about you from third party sources.

 The following are examples of the types of information we may collect: